 3 Crowdfunding Platforms I’d Recommend Based on 3 Years of Investing

-So let’s start with RealtyShares.com, which I would consider a sort of jack-of-all-trades in that they offer a wide variety of deals, including single and multifamily residential, as well as commercial projects.
+So let’s start with RealtyShares (click here to learn more about RealtyShares), which I would consider a sort of jack-of-all-trades in that they offer a wide variety of deals, including multifamily residential and commercial projects.

-They offer first and second position debt, as well as plenty of equity opportunities.
+They offer first and second position debt, including fixed-rate and floating rate bridge loans, small balance permanent loans, and triple-net construction loans as well as plenty of equity opportunities (common and preferred equity).
 Depending on the type of project and deal size, their investment minimums vary greatly, and while their website banner says the minimum is $5,000, in actuality, they have projects you can participate in for as little as $2,000, ranging up to $30,000.
 This is been my number one site by volume, and they have an ample diversity of offerings that can suit a number of investing styles.